cgaebel/NewLang/README.markdown

 No header files, only modules.
 We can probably rip off D's module system in its entirety.

-Static constructors from D still exist (likely renamed to init(), or something similar).

 Strings are vectors of chars.
 Conversion to C-strings will be necessary to talk to C. Much of stdlib's string.h will have to be rewritten.